mcgooz/SousChef/README.md

 # CS50’s Web Programming with Python and JavaScript - Final Project

 ## SousChef
-SousChef is a recipe book webapp built on the Django framework with addtional front-end functionality written in JavaScript.
+SousChef is a recipe book webapp built on the Django framework with additional front-end functionality written in JavaScript.
 It utilises the Spoonacular API which gives us access to a large database of ingredients along with their nutritional values.

 With a clean, minimalistic layout and responsive design, it provides users with the ability to store their recipes, view others' and collect a list of favourites.
 In addition, it also comprises a "Pantry" section, allowing users to keep track of the ingredients they have at home and view relevant nutritional information.

 ### Distinctiveness and Complexity
-Athough it shares some common elements, such as user profiles and favourites, this project is conceptually distinct from the other projects in the course.
+Although it shares some common elements, such as user profiles and favourites, this project is conceptually distinct from the other projects in the course.
 Its primary function is to save, view and share recipes, as well as provide some basic nutritional information of ingredients.
 Its design and scope go beyond what was required for each individual project and the goal was to encapsulate the techniques and principles taught across the whole course and, hopefully, go a bit further.

 #### API
-This project utilises a third-party API, Spoonacular, to search for and retrieve ingredients, giving users access to a large, well-maintained database and also ensuring a degree of consistency across the app, since users can't simply create ingredients themselves.
-Were that the case, these ingredients wouldn't have the related nutritional information and there would also be a risk of typos and the potential to fill the database with duplicates and so on (*see additional info for more on this).
+This project utilises a third-party API, Spoonacular, to search for and retrieve ingredients, giving users access to a large, well-maintained database and also ensuring a degree of consistency across the app.
+I decided not to allow users to create their own ingredients as these entries wouldn't have the related nutritional information and could introduce errors, duplicates, and inconsistencies (*see additional info for more on this).

 #### Django features
 ##### Cache